 Under the community’s Adopt-A-Purok reading project, Manamba and other teachers tutor students – in person while complying with health safety measures – from kindergarten to Grade 6 at least twice a week on how to read properly.

-To help teachers like her teach children how to read properly and become independent readers, Synergeia Foundation in partnership with the United Nations Children’s Fund, conducted a virtual workshop on May 21 for teachers in Mindanao.
+To help teachers like her teach children how to read properly and become independent readers, Synergeia Foundation in partnership with the United Nations Children’s Fund (UNICEF) and the Government of Japan (GOJ), conducted a virtual workshop on May 21 for teachers in Mindanao.

 The workshop was led by Synergeia President and CEO Milwida Guevara.
 An Undersecretary at the Department of Finance for nearly a decade, Guevara was a former grade school teacher and currently teaches public finance at the Ateneo de Manila University School of Government.

 Reading is crucial to learning because if children cannot read properly and cannot comprehend what they are reading, they would not be able to grasp all the other subject areas including mathematics and science where reading is a primary requirement, Guevara told the workshop participants.

 Guevara said reading involves properly saying the sound of each letter of the alphabet, blending them together in pronouncing a word and comprehending what’s being read.
 She used hand gestures, sang short songs and told participants of the proper movement of the mouth in teaching how each letter should sound and how it should be pronounced.